 Why do I have a pack rat problem?

 You have a pack rat problem because you exist.
 No, really.
 Pack rats are opportunistic and are crafty rodents that will find a weak spot in your foundation or walls to make a home in your attic or basement.
 Pack rats get their name due to their ability to build nests out of almost anything.
 If your home, garage, or shed wasn’t there, pack rats would do a bit more work and live under rocks, in caves, or at the base of trees.
 Your property just makes it easier for them.
 They will grab loose twigs, sticks, and shiny objects around your home and cram them into a confined space for extra warmth, comfort, and protection.
 In most scenarios, people fighting with pack rat infestations haven’t actually done anything wrong.

 Pack rat nests will most commonly be found in your attic, as it is high, dry, warm, and out of site.
 If your attic isn’t readily available, or it’s already home to other critters, pack rats will often resort to your basement area.
 In some cases, pack rats actually take up living quarters in the base of a rarely used shed or in the foundation of a home.

 How do I get rid of pack rats?

 Trapping is the most effective way to remove pack rats on your own.
-The professionals from RAM Wildlife & Pest Management can come and identify the most likely areas of residence and give you effective residential or commercial pest control solutions.
-Ask about our cleanup services, as well!
+The professionals from RAM Pest Control can come and identify the most likely areas of residence and give you effective residential pest control or commercial pest control solutions.
+Ask about our wildlife control and exclusion services, as well!

 How can I prevent pack rats in the future?